 Name your campaigns and ad groups so that everyone on your team can immediately understand their goal and purpose.

 Try to be as specific as possible by including segmentation details in the name.
-For example, consider adding the brand, campaign type, location, and device.

 4. Create a separate search campaign for brand keywords